kth-ros-pkg/force_torque_tools/README.md

 ### Running the calibration node ###
 Make sure that the robot is still and other objects don't obstruct the arms while they move into the calibration poses.

 You can look at the configuration/launch files in the `config` and `launch` folders for examples on how to set the parameters and launch the software for your robot.
-For more details on the parameters required to launch the calibration node visit the [ROS wiki page] [1] and the [tutorials page] [2].
+For more details on the parameters required to launch the calibration node visit the [ROS wiki page] [1] of the **force_torque_sensor_calib** package and the [tutorials page] [2].

 The calibration software will produce a **yaml** calibration file that can later be used for gravity compensation.
 By default the file will be written in the **~/.ros/ft_calib/** directory.